 - Pizza peel or a thin cutting board, or spare cookie sheet.
 Something that will allow you to slide your pizza into the oven.

-- 4 tbsp Pesto Herb Oil + a bit extra to finish after the pizza is baked
+- 4 tablespoon Pesto Herb Oil + a bit extra to finish after the pizza is baked

 - 1 cup Fontina Cheese shredded